-Friends at the End is led by a council of eight volunteers, who bring a mix of experience and insight into end of life choices and includes:
+Friends at the End is led by a council of nine volunteers, who bring a mix of experience and insight into end of life choices and includes:

 Julie was born and brought up in the west of Scotland and spent all her working life in Glasgow.
 She was a physiotherapist in the NHS for forty years, as a service manager and as a specialist clinician, working in womens’ health, and with men, women and children who had pelvic floor dysfunction.
 When the physiotherapy profession achieved degree status, she upgraded her original diploma to a degree at the University of East London, and in 2004, completed an MSc in her clinical specialty at Glasgow Caledonian University.